systeminsights/systeminsights.github.com/source/_posts/2013-06-03-we-are-hiring.md

 - Experience in using testing frameworks and unit tests
 - Excellent communication skills

+**R&D Engineer**

+You will join our R&D team to develop next-generation technology for manufacturing data analytics, this includes: data analytics, software development, and hardware engineering.

+- Fresher/recent graduate with strong academics
+- Experience with technical programming languages like Matlab or R
+- Good project experience
+- Excellent communication skills

 If you are interested, please fill out [this application](http://systeminsights.wufoo.com/forms/z7x4m1/) (don't forget to attach your resume!).